What has happened on the A82/A85?

-Will the A82/A85 ASC system work in darkness?
+Does the A82/A85 ASC system work in darkness?

 Yes.
 The ASC system works 24/7 in all weathers and uses infrared illumination when it’s dark.
 This ‘invisible’ light means the roads don’t need lighting for the cameras to be effective and it is a safer way to operate the system.

-Who will operate this ASC system?
+Who operates this ASC system?